Ferrets

 Not all ferrets are alike and this only adds to the entertainment value and companionship they provide.

 Each ferret is unique and has a different personality.
 Some like to cuddle a lot while others enjoy their independence.
-If you do not own a ferret and wish to adopt one as your pet, you can explore their personalities by meeting up a few of them first and making a decision afterwards.
+If you do not own a ferret and wish to adopt one as your pet, you can explore their personalities by meeting a few of them.

-Is that a rat?
-The cute face of a ferret resembles that of a rat, but it isn’t even related to one.
-Ferrets are descendants from the European Polecat and are commonly counted in the weasel family of animals that relate to otters, badgers, mink, etc.
+The cute face of a ferret resembles that of a rat, but it is not a rodent.
+Ferrets are descendants of the European Polecat and are commonly counted in the weasel family of animals that relate to otters, badgers, mink, etc.

-Can Ferrets coexist with cats or other pets?
-You may have heard some wild tales about ferrets killing cats or even cows.
-This is nowhere near the truth.
 Ferrets are known to coexist and get along with both cats and dogs.
 This largely depends upon their upbringing and training.
-Cats, on the other hand, do not enjoy the intense playful nature of ferrets and usually flee off to a different place when ferrets get too playful.
+Cats generally do not enjoy the intensely playful nature of ferrets and will flee when ferrets get too playful.
 Also, there are a few dog breeds that cannot coexist with ferrets and are likely to kill them.
-These breeds include guard dogs, Terriers, and hunting dogs.

 Photo of author